Footprinting

 Footprinting (also known as reconnaissance) is the technique used for gathering information about computer systems and the entities they belong to.
 To get this information, a hacker might use various tools and technologies.
 This information is very useful to a hacker who is trying to crack a whole system.

-When used in the computer security lexicon, "Footprinting" generally refers to one of the pre-attack phases; tasks performed before doing the actual attack.
-Some of the tools used for Footprinting are Sam Spade, nslookup, traceroute, Nmap and neotrace.
+When used in the computer security lexicon, "Footprinting" generally refers to one of the pre-attack phases; tasks performed before executing the actual attack.
+Some of the tools used for Footprinting include Sam Spade, nslookup, traceroute, Nmap and neotrace.